-Antrim Investments Ltd. (see the Manager page 7) (the "Manager") is responsible for managing our mortgage investment portfolio.
+Antrim Investments Ltd. (see the Manager page 7) (the "Manager") is registered as an investment fund manager and is responsible for managing our mortgage investment portfolio.
 The financial services agreement (the "Financial Services Agreement") between the Manager and Company governs this relationship and requires the Manager to comply with and observe all laws that apply to our investments, our securities and us.
 See "Item 2.
 Business of Antrim Balanced Mortgage Fund Ltd. - Financial Services" and "Item 2.
 Business of Antrim Investments Ltd. - The Manager".
 The Manager will obtain opinions from counsel as it deems necessary in connection with such compliance.
 Accordingly, we do not have and do not expect to have any employees and are managed by the officers of the Company listed under Item 3.
 "Interests of Directors, Management, Promoters and Principle Holders".